GSTJ/react-native-magic-modal/README.md

 </p>

 > [!NOTE]
-> Magic Modal is a headless orchestration primitive: show modal content from anywhere, await a typed result, and keep styling in your own components.
+> Magic Modal owns the flow.
+Your components own the UI.
+Open a modal from anywhere and await its typed result.

 > [!TIP]
 > Guides and API reference live in the [documentation](https://gstj.github.io/react-native-magic-modal/docs/).